StartLabs/startlabs/README.md

 after cloning this repository for the first time.

 We use the free edition of [Datomic](http://www.datomic.com) as our database.
-The site is written with [Noir](http://webnoir.org/), a simple, high-level Clojure web framework.
+The site is written with [Compojure](https://github.com/weavejester/compojure), a simple, Clojure routing framework that sits atop [Ring](https://github.com/mmcgrana/ring)

-If you're not familiar with Clojure, I strongly suggest working through the [tutorials](http://webnoir.org/tutorials) on the Noir website.
-And maybe do some puzzles on [4clojure](http://www.4clojure.com/).
+If you're not familiar with Clojure, I strongly suggest doing some puzzles on [4clojure](http://www.4clojure.com/).

 [Leiningen](https://github.com/technomancy/leiningen) is the canonical project manager for Clojure, so make sure to install that before doing anything else (See the link for instructions).